WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/placeholders.md

 ### Placeholder variable text

 For text in placeholder variables, use uppercase characters with underscore delimiters.
+If using uppercase characters with underscore delimiters, or capitalizing lowercase characters with already uppercase characters seems inconsistent, then it is acceptable to use another convention; but be consistent with that convention.

 **Examples**